axem-solutions/dem/docs/commands.md

 !!! abstract "The following option combinations are supported:"

     `--local --env` -> List the local Development Environments.
-    `--all --env` -> List the organization's Development Environments.
+    `--all --env` -> List the catalog Development Environments.
     `--local --tool` -> List the local tool images.
-    `--all --tool` -> List the tool images available in the organization's registry.
+    `--all --tool` -> List the tool images available in the registries.

 ---

+# Development Environment management

 ## **`dem info DEV_ENV_NAME`**